Raigyo/mean-stack-whisky/README.md

 - [multer](https://www.npmjs.com/package/multer): Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.

 `npm i multer`

+- [sharp](https://www.npmjs.com/package/sharp): The typical use case for this high speed Node.js module is to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP and AVIF images of varying dimensions.

+`npm i sharp`

 ### APP